Wondering how to measure KPIs for developers’ productivity?

 Teams that consist of software developers often involve individuals from other disciplines such as business analysis or front-end graphic designers.

-Due to this multi-disciplinary skill set, diverse teams must be led with modern practices, they must be open to change and adapt to real-time situations.
+Due to this multi-disciplinary skillset, diverse teams must be led with modern practices, they must be open to change and adapt to real-time situations.

 It can be said, therefore, that a productive team can is one that can:

-- identify progress and understand where they are at any given time in a project
+- Identify progress and understand where they are at any given time in a project.

-Which developer activities you can measure?
+Which activities you can measure as KPIs for developers?